 Very few games are this well designed as far as smooth functionality goes.
 The dice roll, and you can see at a glance what all of your options are.
 This makes for a really smooth gameplay experience, especially after just a couple of turns.
 There aren’t many games that can claim that.

-Understanding Important Tharsis Mechanics
+Tharsis Review: Understanding the Most Important Tharsis Mechanics

 Generally the best mechanics for an independent game like Tharsis are simple to understand but leave room for plenty of strategy.
 Getting through this game is often navigating between multiple less than ideal situations to decide what you can put off and what you have to see to immediately.
 This involves knowing the mechanics for Tharsis.